-We entered the mobile computing part of the PC market in the first quarter of 2005, commencing volume production of our WD ScorpioTM family of 2.5inch hard drives for notebook computers.
+We entered the mobile computing segment of the PC market in the first quarter of 2005, commencing volume production of our WD Scorpio[TM] family of 2.5-inch hard drives for notebook computers.
 We expect the mobile market, which is primarily notebook computers, to continue to grow faster than the desktop or enterprise markets in the next three years.
-We believe that the demand for mobile drives has grown from approximately 16% of the overall hard drive market in 2003 to 21% of the overall hard drive market in 2005.
+We believe that the demand for mobile drives has grown from approximately 16% of the overall hard drive market in 2003 to 27% of the overall hard drive market in 2006.
 As the mobile market evolves to a higher volume market, we believe customers are placing increased emphasis on attributes such as quality, reliability, execution, flexibility, and competitive cost structures on their hard drive suppliers.
 These are the same attributes that have mattered for many years to customers in the high-volume desktop market.
+In addition to the mobile computing space, 2.5-inch hard drives are also being utilized in certain enterprise applications and in game consoles.

 The enterprise market for hard drives focuses on customers that make workstations, servers, network attached storage devices, storage area networks, and other computing systems or subsystems.
 We serve this market with hard drives using the SATA interface, which is similar in performance in some applications to the Small Computer Systems Interface ("SCSI"), but more cost effective than SCSI.
 We believe that the enterprise market has two distinct sectors: a marketplace for high-performance enterprise hard drives and a marketplace for high capacity enterprise hard drives.
 We believe that acceptance of SATA in both of these enterprise market sectors is growing.
+The emergence of a new interface, Serial Attached SCSI (SAS), the storage systems of which interconnects with SATA hard drives, is expected to offer new business opportunities for WD's high-capacity and high-performance SATA drives.
 Additionally, we offer high-capacity, high reliability Parallel Advanced Technology Attachment ("PATA") enterprise products to service video surveillance and similar PATA-based systems.
 Expansion of our involvement in the enterprise market may require us to make additional investments.

 The use of hard drives in CE products has been a major growth area in recent years.
 Today's three largest segments of this market are: (1) digital television content in applications such as DVRs; (2) audio content in applications such as consumer handheld devices, such as MP3 players; and (3) hard drives in game consoles.
+As all of these CE applications become increasingly sophisticated, they are taking on greater and more diverse content from a variety of hard drive intensive hosts.
 Since 1999, DVRs have been available for use in home entertainment systems and they offer enhanced capabilities such as pausing live television, simplifying the process of recording, cataloging recorded television programs and quickly forwarding or returning to any section of a recorded television program.
-The market for DVR products favors large capacity hard drives, such as the 3.5-inch form factor, and continues to grow in Japan, North America, and Europe.
+The market for DVR products favors larger capacity hard drives in the 3.5-inch form factor, and continues to grow in Japan, North America, and Europe.
 We believe growth in this market will continue to build demand for higher capacity hard drives.
 Hard drives with 1.8-inch or 1.0-inch form factors primarily address the consumer handheld device and portable external storage markets.
 The majority of hard drives used in portable media players that play both digital audio and video content are 1.8-inch form factors.
 Game consoles that include hard drives primarily use the 2.5-inch form factors.